-The University Archives forms part of the Policy and Secretariat Unit and is responsible to the Vice-President (Strategy and Planning) for:
+The University Archives forms part of the Policy and Secretariat Unit and is responsible to the Vice-President (Strategy and Community Engagement) for:

 - The identification and preservation of University records of historical value

 - The provision of appropriate storage for records which are no longer referenced for current business and have long retention periods

 - The retrieval of archived records as requested by depositors

 - Destruction of University records after the minimum retention period in accordance with disposal schedules

 Retention/Destruction of Official Records

 The University is subject to Disposal Schedules GDS24 and GDS15 issued by State Records under the State Records Act 1997 for the permanent retention or disposal of all University records.

 Appropriate records must be kept which document the destruction of official records under the abovementioned disposal schedules.
 For further information contact the Records Management Archivist.
 (Ext 12884)